PhD Science, Technology and Innovation Policy / Programme details

 The Degree of Doctor of Philosophy (PhD) is awarded by the University in recognition of the successful completion of a course of supervised research, the results of which show evidence of originality and independent critical judgement and constitute an addition to knowledge.

 Providing robust and systematic research training is a core strength of our PhD programme.
-To be able to take full advantage of the training opportunities that are offered, you should reside in or within commuting distance from Manchester.
-We strongly encourage any candidates who do not reside locally to enrol full-time.
+To be able to take full advantage of the training opportunities that are offered students should reside in or within commuting distance from Manchester.
+We strongly encourage any students who do not reside locally to enrol full-time.

 Admitted students will be supervised in the Manchester Institute of Innovation Research in the Alliance Manchester Business School.
 There are also opportunities for additional mentorship from specialist faculty engaged in science and technology research in other units at the University of Manchester.